 Current mission, strategy, and focus

-The foundation’s current mission is to support community power building in Chicago by investing in civic infrastructure, the cultural sector, local news outlets, and organizers.
+The foundation’s mission is to support community power building in Chicago by investing in civic infrastructure, the cultural sector, local news outlets, and organizers.

-the promise of Chicago”
+“Dedicated to the Promise of Chicago”

 Our History